mathworks-ref-arch/matlab-parallel-server-on-azure/releases/R2024b/README.md

 ## Troubleshooting
 If your resource group fails to deploy, check the Deployments section of the Resource Group.
 This section indicates which resource deployments failed and allow you to navigate to the causing error message.

 If the resource group deployed successfully but you are unable to validate the cluster, check the logs on the instances to diagnose the error.
 The deployment logs are output to C:\ProgramData\MathWorks\MDCSLog-*.log on the instance nodes.
 The cluster logs are output to C:\ProgramData\MJS\Log.
+The system startup logs are output to C:\ProgramData\MathWorks\startup.log on every instance of the cluster.

 ----